alexandregama/blog/content/ruby/30-ruby-coding-challenges-in-30-days/ruby-coding-challenge-5-sum-prime-numbers-functional-programming.md

 puts sum_prime_number(array)
 ```

-Notice that we ended up by having a more functional style, since this code is more declarative.
+Notice that we ended up having a more functional style, since this code is more declarative.
 I'm preparing a series to explore Functional Programming in JavaScript, Python, Java, and Ruby with some comparisons with Haskell.
 I hope to get you into this journey :)

-I Hope that you've enjoyed 1 thing or maybe 2 and see you in the next coding challenge :)
+I hope that you've enjoyed 1 thing or maybe 2 and see you in the next coding challenge :)

 {{< youtube rB2kEIsGUFc >}}